 - Usually, all you have to organize are your flights to the starting point and back home again.
 The rest of the tour gets organized.
 You don’t have to worry about accommodation, transport, or itineraries, and can focus on your work and meeting other nomads.

-- Internet is very important for digital nomads and can be struggle to get in some countries.
+- Internet is very important for digital nomads and can be hard to get in some countries.
 When you are traveling with digital nomad programs, the organizers make sure you always have a fairly strong internet connection, so you can work properly.

 - You will meet many like-minded people.
 Other location-independent workers who you can learn from and create synergies with.

 - You don’t only get to work at exotic places, but also have plenty of opportunities to explore the area, go on adventures and make some fantastic experiences.